Mosilhy/linuxconfiguration/README.md

 $ sudo ufw allow 123/udp
 $ sudo ufw enable

+Configure the time zone by
+sudo dpkg-reconfigure tzdata

 NOW we will go to deploy process
 First we will install the needed packages